Sunday, 26 October 2025

 Next up, West Ham at the Emirates.
 Saturday, 3 PM kickoff.
 Mikel Arteta would be in the dugout for his 300th Arsenal game as a manager.
 From 2019 when he took over from Unai Emery, how time flies when you are doing good.
 He has done a fabulous job since coming on board, just the trophy haul left to crown things up for him nicely.
 Any coach that was going to succeed an 'Institution' like Arsene Wenger was always going to be under the microscope, just look at the mess at Old Trafford.
 Let's hopefully toast to a winning outing so Arsenal has to lock in.
 This is a big opportunity to gain ground if Liverpool slips up again against Chelsea on Sunday.
 The Hammers are with just 1win and a draw in six and just sacked Graham Potter, no surprises there.
 Nuno Espírito Santo steps in.
 I rate him, aside from that Spurs stint, look at his work at Wolves and even at Forest.
 He’s a good coach.
 I just hope he’s not good enough to bring that cursed "new manager bounce" to the Emirates.
 We absolutely can’t allow that.

 They’ve won their last two league visits to the Emirates, which is… annoying.
 Time to set that record straight.
 Arsenal need to control this game, kill it early, and not let them hang around like Olympiakos did.
 They still have a few decent players in Bowman and Paqueta, with Soucek missing in their midfield, that's a plus for Arsenal, me thinks.
 This is a chance to build momentum.
 We’ve already faced the big boys — United, City, Liverpool, Newcastle — and came out with a net +2 points compared to last season.
 That’s progress.
+If we want to win the league, we must do better than last year.
+That starts with handling business against teams like West Ham.

 Time for Ruthlessness and Squad Rotation